Early Scholar > Truant > Notable Author

 Dream made up for lost grades and graduated magna cum laude from New York University with a B.A. in Creative Writing.
 When her college bestie marveled over her imaginative literary voice - so fitting for young people - Dream declared, “Say no more!” and penned her first YA novel, “Hot Girl,” closely followed by “Bad Boy.”

-See, Dream Jordan’s goal is to remove all labels of shame unfairly placed on less than perfect backgrounds.
-In 2017, she introduced the term, “Gem-ification” to the English Lexicon.
+In Dream Jordan’s world, the above scenario has taken place many times.
+But this is how you “Gemify.”
+Her ultimate goal is to remove all labels of shame unfairly placed on less than perfect backgrounds.
+In 2018, she introduced the term, “Gem-ification” to the English Lexicon.
 No, it’s not official.
 She’s counting on you - dear reader - to make it official.
 To literally spread the word.

-In the past, Dream held her tongue too many times.
-Held her head in shame at the stigma of her surroundings.
+In the past, Dream also held her head in shame at the stigma of her surroundings.
 But now, she’s unleashing on ‘em - literary style.
 Letting people who question her pedigree know that success can come from all backgrounds, and that the attitude of, “Making it out the hood,” is what lets “Gentrification” in.
-She may now live in Manhattan, but Dream stays true to her borough of origin.
-She returns whenever possible, and in return, children learn that you can be relentlessly proud of your beginnings in spite of the stereotypical narrative perpetuated by many, corrected by few.
+Dream may now live in Manhattan, but she stays true to her borough of origin, returning whenever possible, and in return, children learn that you can be relentlessly proud of your beginnings in spite of the stereotypical narrative perpetuated by many - corrected by few.

 The heart of Dream Jordan’s work beats for Brooklyn - in particular, Bed-Stuy where her parents were born, and Brownsville, where she spent her formative years.
 “Kate” is Dream’s Brooklyn baby, a rare gem living within a brilliant setting called, LOVE ME OR MISS ME.